La Posta Band of Diegueño Mission Indians: Three waves of encroachment and the establishment of the reservation

 Mission Indians is a term used to refer to the indigenous people of California who were forcibly removed from their lands and placed in Franciscan Missions during the mid-16th century because of Spanish settlers.
 There are approximately 21 Franciscan Mission within California starting from San Jose and ending in San Diego.
 Many of the Missions we see today are recreations of the original missions that were destroyed by the Kumeyaay an surrounding tribes resisting their genocide.

 The Kumeyaay's ancestral territories extend across present-day southern California and Baja California, they endured successive waves of colonization.
 Spanish missionaries arrived in 1769, establishing missions that sought to forcibly convert, relocate, and control Native populations.
 Indigenous peoples were compelled into labor, subjected to violence, and suffered massive population loss due to disease and systemic abuse.

 After Mexican independence in 1821, the secularization of the mission system did not return land to Indigenous communities.
 Instead, vast tracts were distributed through land grants to private individuals, further dispossessing Native people.
 The Kumeyaay resisted, staging organized revolts and maintaining traditional lifeways despite constant disruption.

 In 1851, California's first governor, Peter Hardeman Burnett, declared that “a war of extermination will continue to be waged between the races until the Indian race becomes extinct.”
 This statement was not rhetoric; it reflected the policies and practices that devastated Indigenous peoples in California, including the Kumeyaay.

 The U.S. acquisition of California in 1848 set up the current systems that Kumeyaay land and people exist in.
 Between 1851 and 1852, U.S. representatives negotiated 18 treaties with California tribes, including the Kumeyaay, that would have reserved roughly 7.5 million acres for Indigenous use.
 However, the U.S. Senate, under pressure from California's political leadership and land interests, refused to ratify the treaties.
 They ordered the documents hidden under an “injunction of secrecy,” leaving Native communities without legal recognition or protection for over 50 years.
 During this period, Native Californians were systematically displaced, fragmented, and killed as settlers claimed land promised—then denied—by the federal government.

 In response to mounting public awareness of these injustices, the federal government issued a series of Executive Orders in 1891 establishing small reservations, including the La Posta Reservation.
 These reservations were often located on marginal lands and offered minimal restitution compared to what was originally negotiated.

 Throughout Spanish, Mexican, and American encroachment, the Kumeyaay adapted in ways that preserved core aspects of their identity.
 Despite pressures to assimilate, many Kumeyaay individuals maintained cultural ties and later led movements to reassert tribal sovereignty and land rights.

 Today, the La Posta Band of Mission Indians continues to uphold its sovereignty and cultural heritage.
 With limited economic resources the Tribe is taking steps toward rebuilding its economic base.
-These efforts reflect a long-standing tradition of adaptation, endurance, and resistance in the face of systemic betrayal.
+These efforts reflect a long-standing tradition of adaptation, endurance, and resistance.